erlendjoa/in4120/dictionary.md

 - Merging: Intersection finds the commond documents for all terms in the query.
 - Skip Pointers: An optimization technique applied to postingslist to speed up merging

-- Edit Distances: Given two s trings, the minimum number of operations to convert one to the other (insert, delete, replace, transpose).
-- Weight in distance: A weight assigned to each operation for editing distance to reflect real world errors.

 - N-gram overlap: A method for finding a set of terms that are likely to have a small edit distance from a misspelled query term.
 (Trigram)
 - Soundex: algorithm for indexing terms that sound the same.

-Suffix Arrays
-Permuterm Indexes
-Wildcards
-Burrows-Wheeler Transform
-Edit Tables
-Tries
-Aho-Corasick Algorithm
+- Suffix Arrays: a sorted array of all suffixes of a given string. allows us to search for a given substring.

+- Permuterm Indexes: variouis rotations of each term all link to an original vocabulary term in the dictionary.
+- Wildcards: special characters used to represent unknown characters in search queries.

+- Burrows-Wheeler Transform (BWT): an algorithm that transform and compresses a given string to group similar chars togheter. ("banana" -> "annbaa")

+- Edit Tables: a data structure that stores the amount of instructions of every prefix of two string to make string a into string b (edit distance).
+- Edit Distances: Given two s trings, the minimum number of operations to convert one to the other (insert, delete, replace, transpose).
+- Weight in distance: A weight assigned to each operation for editing distance to reflect real world errors.

+- Tries: a type of graph that uses the prefix of previously entered terms to store new ones.
+- Aho-Corasick Algorithm: an algorithm that finds all terms within a given buffer using links between internal nodes.

 TOPIC: Classification

-Support Vector Machines
+- Support Vector Machines: a machine learning algorithm used in classification and regression tasks.
+Finds the best hyperplane that seperates the data into classes.
-Linear SVM
+- Linear SVM:
-Kernels and Non-Linear SVM
+- Kernels and Non-Linear SVM
 Standing Query
 Classification
 Text Classification